Meet the Team

 Jane Howe

-Jane Howe is an Associate Professor jointly appointed in the Department of Materials Science and Engineering and the Department of Chemical Engineering and Applied Chemistry.
+Jane Howe is an Associate Professor jointly appointed in the Department of Materials Science and Engineering.
 Prior to her new position at UofT, Jane worked as a Senior Applications Scientist with Hitachi High-Technologies group in US and Canada for the past five years.
 Jane received her Ph.D. in Ceramic Science from Alfred University in 2001.
 After a postdoc at Oak Ridge National Laboratory, Jane stayed at ORNL as a Staff Scientist and Principal Investigator until 2012.
 She has over 100 publications on peer-reviewed journals and holds nine US patents on electron microscopy and materials characterization and development.
 She won two R&D 100 Awards in research and development of the lithium battery technology and nano-structured carbon materials.
 Jane’s current research interest is in situ and correlative microscopy techniques.

 Postdoctoral Fellows